Arex95/vue-core/README.md

 ## Features

-- **Modular Architecture**: A clean, service-based architecture that promotes separation of concerns and code reusability.
-- **Authentication**: Built-in support for JWT-based authentication, including token storage, refresh logic, and route protection.
-- **API Communication**: A standardized RESTful service class for easy CRUD operations, powered by a configurable Axios instance.
-- **Vue Query Integration**: Wrappers for TanStack Vue Query to simplify asynchronous state management.
+- **RESTful Standard**: A standardized RESTful class (`RestStd`) that you can extend directly from your models for clean, semantic API calls (e.g., `User.getOne()`).
+- **Fetching Agnostic**: Works with any fetching system (Axios, ofetch, fetch API, or custom fetchers).
+- **Flexible Authentication**: JWT-based authentication system that works with any fetcher (not tied to Axios).
+- **Enhanced Error Handling**: Custom error classes (`NetworkError`, `AuthError`, `ValidationError`, etc.) with structured error information.
+- **Retry Logic**: Built-in retry mechanism with exponential backoff for failed requests.
+- **Secure Storage**: Support for localStorage, sessionStorage, and cookies with encryption and security options (Secure, SameSite).
+- **SSR/SSG Support**: Full support for server-side rendering with automatic cookie fallback.
+- **Type Safety**: Improved generic types for better TypeScript inference and autocompletion.
-- **Utility Functions**: A rich collection of utilities for dates, strings, validations, and more.
+- **Utility Functions**: A rich collection of utilities for dates, strings, validations, encryption, and more.
-- **TypeScript Support**: Fully typed to ensure code quality and provide a better developer experience.

 ## Installation